What is chemoembolization?

-Chemoembolization will be performed by an interventional radiologist, who inserts a catheter into the femoral artery in the groin.
+Chemoembolization is performed by an interventional radiologist, who inserts a catheter into the femoral artery in the groin.
 A mild sedative or local anaesthetic will be given to avoid any pain and discomfort.
 The catheter is then guided along the femoral artery into the hepatic artery which feeds the liver.
 Once the catheter is in the correct place within the liver, chemotherapy is injected into the catheter.

 Following the chemotherapy, a special gel or tiny beads will be injected into the catheter.
 This is to stop the blood flow to the tumour which helps to kill cancer cells by cutting off the oxygen supply.
 This also helps to keep the chemotherapy drugs in the liver for longer.
-Hence, chemoembolization has a two-pronged approach; firstly the chemotherapy, and secondly the cutting off of blood and oxygen flow.
+Hence, chemoembolization has a two-pronged approach; firstly the chemotherapy, and secondly, the cutting off of blood and oxygen flow.